1904labs/hwe-labs/week6_gold/README.md

 ## Introduction

+**Important**: This lab is going to use watermarks, which is a feature of Spark that is not supported using Spark SQL.
+You *must* use the Spark DataFrame API to complete this lab!

 This week, we're going to write a Python program that:

    * reads in AWS credential information from environment variables which allows us to connect to S3